01micko/sfwbar-configs/svg-gallery/svg-gallery.md

 ### Saiko Clock

 A design based on Seiko watch.
-This is an interperation only and not a a blatant rip off.
+This is an interpretation only and not a a blatant rip off.

 ![Saiko Clock](analog-saiko.svg) `CC0`